-How Price Optimization Models can Boost a Retail Enterprise’s Revenue
+How Price Optimization Models Boost Retail Enterprises’ Revenue

 Optimization of Portfolio Pricing

-By changing a price on one product, a retailer triggers a chain reaction across a group of products that are ‘neighbors’ of the repriced product in the consideration sets of shoppers.
+By changing a price on one product, the retailer triggers a chain reaction across a group of ‘neighboring’ products in the perception of the shoppers.
 Thus, the fine-tuning of portfolio pricing architecture becomes a rocket-science task, given the thousands of latent relationships between product sales.

-In order to maximize a KPI of choice on a portfolio level, be it volume, revenue, or profit, a retailer needs optimization models that do not only have own product elasticity functions, but also include cross-elasticity coefficients with other related products.
-All these coefficients will be assembled in a giant equation, the solution of which will be optimal prices across your portfolio.
+In order to maximize the KPI of choice on a portfolio level, be it volume, revenue, or profit, the retailer needs optimization models that factor in both the elasticity of the product and its cross-elasticity with related products.
+An elaborate equation combines all of these coefficients and provides a solution of optimal prices across the retailer’s portfolio.

-With such an optimization model, a retailer can implement the so-called 'differentiated' pricing recommended price changes across the portfolio in order to maximize the portfolio target of choice – volume, revenue, or profit; prediction of volume, revenue, and profit for total portfolio and for each SKU.
+With such an optimization model, the retailer implements the so-called 'differentiated' pricing recommendations across selected products in order to predict and maximize the portfolio target of choice – volume, revenue, or profit – for each SKU.

-Data needed for this model: Item sales and price by product, competitive retailer prices for similar products — by period (day, week) for the past 3 years.
+Data needed for this model: sales volume and price by product, and competitive prices for similar products (by day or week) for no less than three years.

 Optimization of Prices on Individual Products

-By knowing the ‘elasticity function’, a retailer can find the price points that will predict with high precision how many items of a product can be sold at different price points, and maximize the parameter of choice, be it volume, revenue, or profit – at this time, for a specific product.
+The retailer identifies price points to predict with high precision how many items of product shoppers will buy at different price points, and maximize the parameter of choice, be it volume, revenue, or profit for a specific product.

-- More precise item sales, revenue and profit (optional) predictions for specific price change scenarios.
+- To make more precise sales volumes, revenue and profit (optional) predictions for specific price change scenarios.

-Data needed: Item sales and price by product, competitive retailer prices for similar products - by period (day, week) for the past 3 years.
+Data needed: sales volume and price by product, competitive retailer prices for similar products by period (by day or week) for the past three years.

 Products with similar value and set of features ‘stick together’ in a buyer's perception in clusters or segments.
 Shoppers are very specific about the minimum, average and maximum price they are ready to pay for products representing each specific segment.

 Price optimization algorithms group products within a category into 'clusters,' the centers and external borders of which are visible on the chart.
-This graph will immediately determine which price segment a particular product belongs to, and the price variance interval which is ‘safe’ for sales.
+This graph immediately determines which price segment a particular product belongs to, and the price variations interval which is ‘safe’ for sales.

-To create a price optimization formula, and create this visualization, item sales and median price by product, by period (day, week, month) for the past year are needed.
+The price optimization formula and visualization, data about product sales and median price by product, by period (by day, week, or month) for the past year is needed.

 ‘Magic’ price points

-Depending on that, the shopper classifies products into price segments/categories with clear thresholds.
-As a result, the sales are maximized around the center of these segments and strive towards zero on their borders.
+Buyers classify products into price segments or categories with clear “thresholds” according to their subjective 'value' indicator.
+The sales are maximized around the center of these segments and strive towards zero on their borders.

 With a price optimization system, the manager will be able to detect different price levels:

-To draw this chart, item sales and prices (either median or weighted by sales) by product, by period (day, week, month) for the past year are needed.
+The model requires the data about sales and prices (either median or weighted by sales) by product, by period (by day, week, or month) for the past year.

 'Price Ladder' or Optimal Price Intervals

-A retailer needs to take the best price positions by the products in order to neutralize the competition or to play on their weaknesses.
+As in the game of chess, the retailer needs to set optimal prices to neutralize the competitors or to milk their weaknesses.
 This task becomes complicated, given the proliferation of categories and the high dynamics of prices.

-For similar products, buyers are willing to pay the same price.
-The price range (max — convenience price, min — promo price) also obeys this rule.
-The benchmark from which to build the optimal price, is the leader's most frequently encountered price.
-The optimal 'spread' is the leader's interval from the maximum to the minimum registered price.
+Buyers are willing to pay the same price for similar products.
+The same rule applies to the price range (max — a convenience price, min — a promo price).
+The leader's most frequently encountered price is the benchmark from which to build the optimal price.
+The optimal “spread” is the leader's interval from the maximum to the minimum registered price.

-Data needed to apply this price optimization technique: Minimum, maximum and median price by product by period (typically, a week or a month) by seller.
+Data for this price optimization technique: the minimum, maximum and median price by product by period (typically, a week or a month) by seller.

 Optimal Promo Pressure

-Promotion pressure/volume on deal has increased greatly in recent years.
-Quite often, vendors and retailers wage ‘promo wars’ which are really tough to quit without losing sales or the market share.
-It’s impossible to determine which strategy to choose initially, activating and deactivating deep discounts, or offering low prices every day.
+Promotion pressure or volume per deal has significantly increased in recent years.
+Vendors (brands) and retailers often start “promo wars” which usually lead to the loss in sales or the market share.
+It is impossible to determine the strategy to use at the beginning: whether to activate or deactivate deep discounts, or offer low prices every day.

-At times, having a look at the share of volume sold on deal in total category and among the top-sellers will give you quick guidance on the promo pressure that would be optimal for the category.
+Retailers should analyze the share of the volume sold per deal across the total category and among the top-sellers to evaluate promo pressure that would be optimal for the category.

-Data needed: Minimum, maximum and median price by product by period (typically, a week or a month) by seller.
+Data necessary for such a model: the minimum, maximum and median price by product by period (typically, a week or a month) by seller.